ktoll2/ktoll2.dev/README.md

 ## Deployment

 To deploy the site, first run `yarn build` locally to genereate the artifacts.
-These will be places in the `build` directory.
+These will be places in the `docs` directory.

-Once the build step is complete, commit and push, gh-pages will automatically look in the `build` directory and serve the page.
+Once the build step is complete, commit and push, gh-pages will automatically look in the `docs` directory and serve the page.